Suicidal Wii

 A few months ago I reported that the DS was an unstoppable juggernaut that had put quite some distance between itself and the PSP.
 Elsewhere on this site we have mentioned that PSP software sales have fallen off.
 After looking at some year end numbers on handheld sales, I hold to the argument that the DS will be (already is?) the victor in this generation of portable video games I think it may be a bit early to buy Sony’s product a headstone.
 Lets go to the proverbial video tape.

 Both handheld companies entered 2006 with approximately 3.7 million units of hardware sold (DS had slightly more, PSP slightly less, but DS also had a three month head start).
-In the US the DS then outpaced the PSP by selling 5.3 million units (combined DS and DS Lite) while PSP managed a very respectable 3 million. → Game is dead.
-Game remains dead.
-And we have killed it.
+In the US the DS then outpaced the PSP by selling 5.3 million units (combined DS and DS Lite) while PSP managed a very respectable 3 million.
+The software sales tell a similar story.
+Nintendo sold over 23 million DS games while Sony mustered 14 million with the PSP. → Disaster Readport

 Numbers are fun: Year end edition